LOADING ...

 The getaway, the corner the southwest corner and that's not to

-the aerial photography.
+Mention the photography.

 After the ordeal, we went back to the jail. said he was going to put